Page Contents

 - A Notice of Proposed Action must be given when selling real property with full authority, without court supervision.

-- The personal representative must notify all entities and persons that have an interest and therefore may get affected by the proposed sale.
+- The personal representative must notify all entities and persons that have an interest and, therefore, may be affected by the proposed sale.

 - The parties that need to get notified are: